alanpich/tvImagePlus/core/components/imageplus/docs/usage.md

 The aspect ratio for the output image could be restricted with **Target Aspect Ratio**.
 If target height and target width are set, this value is ignored and the calculated aspect ratio of target height and target width is used.
-The field has to be filled with an integer value.
+The field has to be filled with a float value.

 If you set only one value of **Target Height** or **Target Width** and leave empty **Target Aspect Ratio**, the size of the crop is not restricted to any aspect ratio.